crowdymous/crowdymous.github.io/_posts/2020-11-05-subscribe-today.md

 While every piece of information about your usage of Dead Drop is completely private and secure, the fact that you *are a user of* Dead Drop is visible.
-Similarly when you *became* a user should be also considered public information.
+Similarly when you *became* a user should be also considered non-secure information.

 It is therefore easy to imagine that if you become a user during some real-world events that you want to privately discuss with somebody else,